A Complete Idiot's Guide to Cuba

 If a call is at the recipient's expense (and this is always the case when calling outside Cuba and the line is not international), you must always call through an operator.
 The other option is to have a cell phone.
 With a cell phone you can make international calls but they are quite expensive.
 Lately, Etecsa, the Cuban telecommunication company, proposes promotions, where when you recharge your cell phone line with a credit card through the internet, you receive a variable bonus and valuable internet plans.

 In Cuba, who is receiving celluar calls, either national or international, does not pay.
 It's also free if we receive a call from another mobile if that mobile doesn't dial *99 before the number, in that last case, the call is charged to the recipient.
 However, most people communicate internationally through mobile applications, such as WhatsApp, Imo or Telegram.
 WhatsApp is now the most widely used in Cuba.
+Imo was very popular years ago, but it was in times when people had to go to wi-fi parks to get connected and mobile data was not yet implemented.
+Starting from the year 2018, with mobile data, habits changed and now WhatsApp is the dominant app to communicate in Cuba.
+For more details about internet mobile data in Cuba, visit this page.

 The Internet in Cuba

 The internet in Cuba used to be restricted but this is no longer the case.
-After the arrival of mobile data internet there are interesting internet packages.
+After the arrival of mobile data internet, there are interesting packages.
 Although there are many others connectivity options in Cuba, personally I think that at this time the mobile data is the most flexible and convenient, even if not always stable.
 For example, it will slow down or completely deteriorate during a blackout.
 If you have a computer, you may configure a hot spot on the cell phone and connect the computer to the phone's internet via wifi.
-The good thing about mobile data internet in Cuba is that it has 4G speed (which allows to download videos at average speeds of 500 kb per second (real!), much faster than from a normal wifi in Cuba) and you can also disable the pay as you go option (an option you can't control) and only spend the mobile data that is left in the package.
+The good thing about mobile data internet in Cuba is that it has 4G speed (which allows to download videos at average speeds of 500 kb per second (real!), much faster than from a normal wifi in Cuba), and you can also disable the pay as you go option (an option you can't control), and only spend the mobile data that is left in the package.
 When the package runs out, the internet stops working.
-You can recharge it bery easily, you can buy a package directly from your phone balance by composing *133#, assuming you have available solde.
+You can refill it very easily, you can buy a package directly from your phone balance by composing *133#, assuming you have available solde.
 Once again, I invite you to read this page to know more about mobile data in Cuba (and all the details in terms of options and prices).

 Dressing in Cuba